peyo/otio/README.md

 - **Emotion Tracking**: Users can log their emotions, categorized by type (e.g., Happy, Sad, Anxious) and intensity.
 This data is stored securely in Firebase Realtime Database.
 - **AI-Powered Insights**: The app generates personalized insights using OpenAI's GPT model, providing users with meaningful feedback about their emotional patterns.
+- **Soundscapes for Focus and Calm**: The app includes carefully curated soundscapes designed to help users focus or relax.
+These include oscillator-generated tones for mental clarity and grounding, as well as a serene sound recording from Rancheria Falls, Yosemite, bringing nature's tranquility to your fingertips.
 - **User Interface**: The app features a clean and intuitive interface built with SwiftUI, allowing users to easily input their emotions and view insights.

 ## Technology Stack